wunderwuzzi23/blog/content/posts/2022/ropci-so-you-think-you-have-mfa-azure-ad.md

   image: "https://embracethered.com/blog/images/2022/ropci.png"
 ---

-This post will highlight systemic pattern I have seen across multiple production Microsoft Azure Active Directory tenants which led to MFA bypasses using ROPC.
+This post will highlight a pattern I have seen across multiple production Microsoft Azure Active Directory tenants which led to MFA bypasses using ROPC.

-**The key take-away upfront: Test your own Microsoft AAD tenant for ROPC based MFA bypass opportunities.**
+**The key take-away: Always enforce MFA!
+Sounds easy, but there are often misconfigurations and unexpected exceptions.
+So, test your own AAD tenant for ROPC based MFA bypass opportunities.**

 ![How does an OAuth2 ROPC Request look like](/blog/images/2022/ropci.png)